Image organizer

-An image organizer or image management application is application software for organising digital images.
+An image organizer or image management application is application software for organizing digital images.
 It is a kind of desktop organizer software application.

 Image organizer software focuses on handling large numbers of images.
 In contrast to an image viewer, an image organizer can edit image tags and can often upload files to on-line hosting pages.
 Enterprises may use Digital Asset Management (DAM) solutions to manage larger and broader amounts of digital media.

 Some programs that come with desktop environments, such as gThumb (GNOME) and digiKam (KDE) were originally simple image viewers, and have evolved into image organizers.